temporalio/documentation/docs/workflows.md

 When a Workflow Function executes, the Commands that are emitted are compared with the existing Event History.
 If a corresponding Event already exists within the Event History that maps to the generation of that Command in the same sequence, and some specific metadata of that Command matches with some specific metadata of the Event, then the Function Execution progresses.

-For example, using an SDKs "Execute Activity" API generates the [ScheduleActivityTask](#commands#scheduleactivitytask) Command.
+For example, using an SDK's "Execute Activity" API generates the [ScheduleActivityTask](#commands#scheduleactivitytask) Command.
 When this API is called upon re-execution, that Command is compared with the Event that is in the same location within the sequence.
 The Event in the sequence must be an [ActivityTaskScheduled](/docs/references/events/#activitytaskscheduled) Event, where the Activity Name and the Task Queue name are the same as what is in the Command.